annahayoon/DomainAdaptive_PoissonDiffusion/config/README_CONFIG_TRAINING.md

 ## How It Works

 1. **Config Loading**: The training script loads hyperparameters from the YAML config file
-2. **Sensor Filtering**: The dataset loader filters tiles by `sensor_type` field from metadata
+2. **Clean/Noisy Filtering**: The dataset loader filters tiles to only include clean tiles (filters out noisy tiles)
-3. **Path Resolution**: Data loader automatically resolves paths based on `sensor_type` to find the correct subdirectory
+3. **Path Resolution**: Data loader searches for .pt files in the specified data_root directory
-4. **Training**: Only tiles matching the specified sensor types are included in training
+4. **Training**: Only clean tiles are used for training the prior P(x_clean)

+## Current Limitations

+**Important**: The current implementation does not support filtering by sensor type.
+The `sensor_types` field in the config files is present but not used.
+All configurations currently train on the same dataset from the metadata file.

+To train on specific camera brands, you would need to:
+1. Create separate metadata files for each brand, OR
+2. Add sensor type filtering back to the dataset loader

 ## Custom Configurations

 You can create custom config files by copying one of the existing configs and modifying:
-- `sensor_types`: List of sensor types to include (e.g., `[sony]`, `[fuji]`, `[sony, fuji]`)
 - `data_root`: Path to the processed data directory
+- `metadata_json`: Path to your metadata file
 - Any other hyperparameters as needed

 ## Notes

-- The dataset loader automatically handles path resolution based on `sensor_type` from metadata
-- Metadata JSON contains all tiles, but training only uses 'long' exposure tiles
-- Sensor type filtering happens at dataset load time for efficiency
+- The dataset loader filters out noisy tiles, keeping only clean tiles for training
+- All config files currently use the same metadata file and data directory
+- The dataset works with clean/noisy pairs, loading clean images for unconditional training